-- 1. File the Application for Graduation by the designated deadline. - 2.
-Have official final transcripts of any previous colleges attended on file in the Office of the Registrar - 3.
-Complete the credit hours designated in the curriculum as relevant to the individual's program. - 4.
-Complete the institutional residency requirements, a minimum of 40 semester hours for the baccalaureate student (21 hours for the BSN for RN student, 22 hours for HIM students, 21 hours for the Imaging Technology completion students). - 5.
-Attain a minimum cumulative grade point average of 2.0. - 6.
-All pre-licensure nursing students must satisfactorily complete the ATI-RN Comprehensive Predictor Exam at or above the accepted level set by the University in the final semester of baccalaureate studies.
-Students that do not achieve a passing score must successfully complete the Virtual ATI program. - 7.
-Complete the preparatory pre-licensure/certification requirements. - 8.
-Complete payment of all fees and tuition owed to the University and return all library items.
+- File the Application for Graduation by the designated deadline. - Have official final transcripts of any previous colleges attended on file in the Office of the Registrar - Complete the credit hours designated in the curriculum as relevant to the individual's program. - Complete the institutional residency requirements. - Attain a minimum cumulative grade point average of 2.0. - All pre-licensure nursing students must satisfactorily complete the ATI-RN Comprehensive Predictor Exam at or above the accepted level set by the University in the final semester of baccalaureate studies.
+Students that do not pass the comprehensive predictor exam will be enrolled in the PASS program for remediation and re-testing. - Complete the preparatory pre-licensure/certification requirements. - Complete payment of all fees and tuition owed to the University and return all library items. - All precertification BSIT students must satisfactorily complete the registry review exit examinations.
+Students that do not achieve a passing score must successfully pass the Program for Academic Success Seminar (PASS)